Affordable Care Act Reporting Relief FAQ

 Beginning with the 2024 calendar year reporting (due in 2025), employers may:

-• Adopt the alternative manner of furnishing statements to individuals by providing proper notice of availability and right to request the Form 1095-C. If requested, the Form 1095-C must be provided by January 31, or 30 days after the request, whichever is later.
+- Adopt the alternative manner of furnishing statements to individuals by providing proper notice of availability and right to request the Form 1095-C on the employer’s website by March 3, 2025, and maintaining this notice through October 15, 2025.
+If requested, the Form 1095-C must be provided by January 31, or 30 days after the request, whichever is later.
 The Form 1095-C may be provided electronically with proper consent.

 What are the notice requirements for the alternative manner of furnishing statements to individuals?

-Under the alternative manner of furnishing statements to individuals, an employer will only have to furnish individuals with their Form 1095-C if the individual has requested a copy.
+Under the alternative manner of furnishing statements to individuals, an employer will only have to furnish individuals with their Form 1095-C upon request.
 When requested, the form must be provided by the later of January 31, or 30 days after the request.
-To adopt this manner of furnishing statements to individuals, the IRS requires that a clear, conspicuous, and accessible notice be given to individuals.
-Additional guidance from the IRS is expected on how the notice should be provided and in what manner.
-Until this guidance is released, it’s recommended employers follow the IRS’ requirements for the alternative manner of furnishing statements to non-full-time employees.
+To adopt this manner of furnishing statements to individuals, the IRS requires that a “clear, conspicuous, and accessible” notice be given to individuals.
+Notice 2025-15 confirms ALEs will satisfy this notice requirement by complying with the existing alternative manner rule for furnishing statements to non-full-time employees.
 In accordance with these requirements:

 When must the Form 1095-C be provided to an individual upon request?